Embed SVG Google Font

 General Fellowship Opportunities:

-- Develop and strengthen professional skill set under guidance of Department mentors in Advancement, Admissions, Alumni Relations, and more with opportunities to lead projects tailored to career interests and educational background.
+- Develop and strengthen professional skill set under guidance of department mentors with opportunities to lead projects tailored to career interests and educational background.

 - Engage in spiritual reflection and faith formation throughout the year, through regular Fellowship cohort meetings and community liturgies.
 There are also opportunities to participate in personal retreats and spiritual direction if desired.